Sayyed-Awaiz/Hadoop-CDH-Clodera/README.md

 Solution:

-• leveraging Datawarehousing leader cloudera we where able to provide A durable and highly Available ETL Environment.
+• By utilising Cloudera, a leader in data warehousing, we were able to offer a robust and highly accessible ETL environment.

-• Capacity Planning for Node Selection And Storage and Compute layer Optimal utilization with Overhead.
+• Capacity Planning for Node Selection and Storage and Compute Layer Optimal utilization with Overhead.

-• Production Grade Architecture Including HDFS as Storage layer, YARN as resource management layer, Kafka as Extration tool
+• Production Grade Architecture, Including HDFS as the Storage Layer, YARN as the Resource Management layer, and Kafka as the Extration tool

-Architecture and use case is attached as .pdf please reffere for more insights
+For further details on the architecture and use case, please see the attached.pdf.